MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks-memory-tool-detached-elements.md

 ---
 # Debug DOM memory leaks ("Detached elements" profiling type)

-One way to find and display all of the detached elements on a webpage is to use the **Memory** tool's **Detached elements** option button (profiling type), as follows.
+One way to find and display all of the detached elements on a webpage is to use the **Memory** tool's **Detached elements** profiling type, as follows.
 For a comparison of tools to view detached elements, see [Tools for investigating detached elements](./index.md#tools-for-investigating-detached-elements) in _Fix memory problems_.

-The **Detached elements** option button (profiling type) helps you fix memory leaks due to detached DOM elements.
-The resulting profile lists the detached objects that are retained by a JavaScript reference.
-This profiling type shows a view of the detached nodes to help you identify memory leaks on your webpage.
+The **Detached elements** profiling type helps you fix memory leaks due to detached DOM elements.
+The resulting profile lists the detached objects that are retained by references in your JavaScript code.
+This profiling type shows a view of the detached nodes to help you identify possible memory leaks on your webpage.

 <!-- ====================================================================== -->
 ## Analyze a webpage's detached elements

-To use the **Detached elements** option button (profiling type) to analyze a webpage's detached elements:
+To use the **Detached elements** profiling type to analyze a webpage's detached elements:

 1. Open a webpage, such as the [Detached Elements demo webpage](https://microsoftedge.github.io/Demos/detached-elements/), in a new window or tab.